 Modern software testing practices deserve modern analytics, too.
 Learn how to go beyond your ordinary reports-and-dashboards tooling for software testing.

-That is, after all, the whole point.
+Increasing the quality of your code is, after all, the whole point.
+Right?

-DTP captures an enormous amount of data across all of your testing practices – it’s truly unprecedented.
+Parasoft captures an enormous amount of data across all of your testing practices – it’s truly unprecedented.
 Not just static analysis and code metrics, but also unit testing, functional testing, manual testing, code coverage, and code reviews.
 It aggregates all of this data together in order to give you a comprehensive view of the results of your testing practices.

 - The Change Explorer lets you compare two builds and compare what files have been changed/edited/removed, and what static analysis violations map to those changes.